deltaphc/raylib-rs/README.md

 # Installation
 Tested on Windows, Mac, Linux (Ubuntu 18.04), and Web (Emscripten).

-Raylib will be downloaded, compiled from source and bundled with your binary.
+By default, the system raylib will be used.
+If you use the `--features bundled` flag, raylib will be downloaded, compiled from source and bundled with your binary.

 Bindings will be generated using rust-bindgen.
 Make sure clang is installed.